JamFactoryInc/formit/README.md

 # formit
-Vanilla Javascript utility to make forms less of a pain in the ass
+Easy-to-use but configurable JavaScript plugin to make creating and reading forms less of a pain in the ass

+## Overview
-## Features
+### Features
-- create a form from a basic JS object
+- easily generate a form from a basic JavaScript primitives
+- or fine-tune your form with included functions like `slider`, `radio`, and `textArea`
-- register a callback function to the form that receives all the parsed for data on input
+- register a callback function to the form that receives all the parsed for data on update

-## How to use
+### Basic example
 ```javascript
 // get some element to put the form in
 const formContainer = document.findElementById("form-container");